jeffro256/carrot/src/carrot_raw.md

 ## Credits

 Special thanks to everyone who commented and provided feedback on the original [Jamtis gist](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024).
-Some of the ideas were incorporated in this document.
+Many of the ideas were incorporated in this document.

+A *very* special thanks to @tevador, who wrote up the Jamtis and Jamtis-RCT specifications, which were the foundation of this document, containing most of the transaction protocol math.

 ## References